yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 We can't prevent that, but if we restrict the set to just one color, accidental input of any other color will return an error message, which is not ideal, but is far preferable to sending money, a message, etc. to the wrong person.

-###  For groups of similar LOOKING emoji, or similarly DESCRIBED emoji, pick either one or none
+###  For groups of similar LOOKING, or similarly DESCRIBED emoji, pick one or none

 This guideline reduces ambiguity in the emoji set.
 We considered not just the visual similarity of the entire group, but how users may describe them and which are used more frequently in other apps (if relevant).